 For the Managing Director, Chief Commercial Officer, CMO or Head of Sales responsible for delivering on company growth targets, this means rethinking the old sales force structure, to meet buyer demand for engaging virtually in 75% of sales situations.
 It means building an inside sales force fit for the new buying environment and for future proofing the commercial organisation.

-The 5 most common resons why commercial leaders are increasingly looking towards Inside Sales as lever for growth and efficiency improvement
+Below we will explore the 5 most common reasons why commercial leaders are increasingly looking towards Inside Sales as lever for growth and efficiency improvement:

 Just because the average B2B buyer is now 70% through the buying process before reaching out to vendors, doesn’t mean they are not engaging with you.
 According to research by Gartner, the majority of their time is spent researching online, where they use vendor’s website as a source of information to complete buying jobs, through the entire buying process.
 The majority of B2B companies now have a marketing automation platform (e.g. Hubspot, Pardot, ActiveCampaign etc.), where they use buyer behaviour tracking to understand (a) when leads are “warm” (i.e. in buying mode), (b) what they are interested in and (c) where they are in their buying process.
 Using inside sellers to proactively reach out to potential buyers when they are engaging with you digitally through your website, helps you “get control” of the buyers buying process and increase probability of getting the deal.
 Capture more leads that are demonstrating interest and convert more of them to sales opportunities and deals

 New digital channels of information open up for new and better ways of prospecting